Sign up for my monthly newsletter and receive a free aromatherapy ebook.

 Kinetic Awareness, also known as The Ball Work, uses rubber balls to help you become more aware of your body and make positive changes.
 The rubber balls enhance your awareness and release tension by serving as a focal point for your attention and movement and intensifying sensations.

-work is experiential, and the role of the teacher is that of guide.
+The work is experiential, and the role of the teacher is that of guide.
 By doing simple movements very slowly, you become aware of any blocks, physical or emotional, along a movement pathway.

 The goal of the work is the enjoyment and use of your bodymind’s full capacity for awareness and movement.
 In Kinetic Awareness: Discovering Your Bodymind, Ellen Saltonstall writes that this somatic practice "...is based on the premise that refinement of the kinesthetic sense, especially with regard to movement, can bring about the gradual reintegration of bodymind functioning."